MicrosoftLearning/mslearn-fabric/Instructions/Labs/04-data-warehouse.md

     ORDER BY CalendarYear, MonthOfYear, SalesRegion;
     ```

+### Visualize query results

+---

+    *Add steps to select a query and visualize the results a'la Power BI*

+---

 ### Create a visual query

 Instead of writing SQL code, you can use the graphical query designer to query the tables in your data warehouse.